MMqd/MMqd-ergodox-ez/README.md

 ## Layout
 All empty keys are keys inherited from Layer 0.

-**Note:** Keys with dual functions can be double tapped to use the normal key press, ignoring the modifier assigned to holding the key down.
-This allows you to hold the base key.
+**Note:** Keys with dual functions can be held by double-tapping them quickly.
+The second tap will hold the base key, ignoring the modifier that would otherwise be triggered by holding the key down.

 ### Keycap Rotation
 To improve thumb access, some keycaps are rotated 180° from their default orientation.
 This is especially important for keys near the thumb cluster, which are normally meant to be pressed by other fingers.
 Keys marked with `x` are rotated.
 The halves of the keyboard are mirrored.